Arnavion/pfsense-dashboard-cli/README.md

                    Feb 16 01:03:05 block em0 in   tcp   92.63.194.148 -> ***.***.***.***:38509
 ```

 The output refreshes every second.
+It also uses colors that are not visible here.

 # How to use